junxit/us-congress-bills-114/metadata.md

 - 2015-06-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 117.
 - 2015-07-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5088-5089; text as passed Senate: CR S5088-5089)
 - 2015-07-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5088-5089; text as passed Senate: CR S5088-5089)
+- 2015-07-15 — Message on Senate action sent to the House.
+- 2015-07-15 — Received in the House.
+- 2015-07-15 — Referred to the House Committee on Foreign Affairs.